atenhune/lem_in-1/README.md

 ![lrm_g2](https://user-images.githubusercontent.com/77926655/195675450-77109f47-24d1-44d7-8c55-96f7a089df89.gif)

-As can be observed from the example above, there are times when the right solution is **not to** use the shortest route available [red], but instead the combination of routes that produce the quickest solution [green].
-It all depends on:
+As can be observed from the example above, there are times when the right solution is **not to** use the shortest route available, but instead the combination of routes that produce the quickest solution.
+It all depends on several factors:

 `I` number of ants